micolous/cbus/docs/installing.rst

     When running without the start-up script, you must write ``cmqttd`` twice: first as the name of the image, and second as the name of the program inside the image to run.

-More information about options is available from :doc:`the cmqttd doc page <daemons.cmqttd>`.
+More information about options is available from :doc:`the cmqttd doc page <cmqttd>`.